Lines of Thought in Large Language Models: Results

 \subsection{Lines of thought follow a low-dimensional manifold}

-The fast decay of the singular value magnitudes seen in \cref{fig:sv-kl}b suggests that LoTs may be described by a lower-dimensional subspace.
+We remark in \cref{fig:sv-kl}a that the intrinsic bases $\mathcal{U}(t)$ rotate only slightly across successive timepoints~$t$.
+Besides, \cref{fig:sv-kl}b shows that the corresponding singular values decay quickly over several orders of magnitude.
+Both suggest that LoTs may be described by a low-dimensional curved subspace.

 But how many dimensions are relevant?
 Singular values relate to ensemble variance along their corresponding directions.
 Since the embedding space is high-dimensional, however, the curse of dimensionality looms, hence the significance of Euclidean distances crumbles.
 To circumvent this limitation, we consider a more practical metric: how close to the original output distribution on the vocabulary does a reduction in dimensionality get us?

 To investigate this question, we express token positions $\vx(t)$ in the singular vector basis $\mathcal{U}(t)$: